sourav1547/htadkg/README.md

 2. Start the ADKG instances
 ```$sh scripts/launch-tmuxlocal.sh scripts/adkg-tutorial.py [NUM_NODES]```

+For this basic test, by default our artifact supports 16, 32, and 64 nodes.
+To evaluate with arbitrary `num,ths` and `deg`, first, generate the corresponding configuration files using `gen_config.py`.
+We recommend testing with 16 and 32 nodes for quicker results.

+NOTE: Although this process runs `NUM_NODES` number of ADKG nodes, our artifact only displays the log of the first four nodes.
+All remaining logs are available at `dump.log`.

 ## Running in AWS instances
 Please refer to `aws/README.md` for detailed information on how to run the protocol using amazon web services